iporter-16/micb475-project2/minutes.md

 | Distribute tasks for manuscript writing?                        |  |
 | Analyses Comparisons: how do we get the top 10 pathways? |  |

+### Next steps:

+DESeq analysis to figure out if there are a few specific genus / species that are affected in abundance, resulting in changes in metabolic information during picrust

+–> Test smokers high/low LDL, check which bacteria are unregulated.

+–> Hope to see less difference between high/low LDL in nonsmokers.

 ## Nov 2

 ### To-do: